Video Game: The Fairly Oddparents: Breakin' Da Rules

 Cosmo: They're already pretty beaten up; I suppose a few more holes wouldn't hurt.

 - Disco Dan: Gilded Arches in "Chinless Blunder".
-He has a Funny Afro, wears a gold chain and platform shoes, says things like "You cannot prevail against the power of Disco!", has mooks that dance, and his stage BGM is a send-up of popular Disco music from the late 70's (particularly Chic).
+He has a Funny Afro, wears a gold chain and platform shoes, says things like "You cannot prevail against the power of Disco!", has mooks that dance, and his stage BGM is a pastiche of popular Disco music from the late 70's (particularly Chic).

 - Down the Drain: Where Timmy goes in "Tiny Timmy" after Vicky wished that Timmy could make the bathtub absolutely spotless.
 The second part of the level involves him trying to get out of the drain and to the floor of the bathtub.